Mirsaid-Abdullaev/MNIST-NeuralNet-CSharp/README.md

 # Neural Network - MNIST Network from Scratch
 ### Written by Mirsaid Abdullaev, 2024
 ## Summary
 My goal for this project is to build a neural network structure and algorithm that is purely written without any external dependencies or special machine learning libraries.
 The techniques used in the current solution are feedforward networks and the backpropagation algorithm for training the model.
-Furthermore, I will be focusing on optimisations of the process and speeding up the model's convergence and performance, using the MNIST dataset as a project for carrying out my benchmarks.</p>
+Furthermore, I will be focusing on optimisations of the process and speeding up the model's convergence and performance, using the MNIST dataset as a project for carrying out my benchmarks.

 ## Goal
 Over time, I will be adding optimisations to the existing network to improve the model's raw performance out of the box.
 The MNIST dataset (a dataset of 70,000 images of handwritten digits with labels stored as 28x28 pixel images with a byte per pixel representing the pixel's intensity of black/white colour) provides a good size of network to test and train, as well as carry out benchmarking on the model's current performance.